What is Ichthyology?

 Fish eyes have developed remarkably well to adjust to various environments over the centuries.
 Flatfish are born with one on each side of their heads but as they grow into adulthood, they metamorphose to look completely different.
 As they sink into the seabed, where they will remain, one eye moves to join the other on one side of the body and its swim bladder dissolves, unneeded for its new sedentary lifestyle.
 The four-eyed fish is another remarkable adaptation.
 These fish live near the surface and have evolved to boast two sets of eyes, one on the sides of the head and one on the top of the head.
 This enables the fish to see above and below the surface simultaneously.

 11. Fish Can Live for Hundreds and Hundreds of Years

-Despite occupying some of the harshest environments on the planet, fish have incredible longevity and many species can live for more than 100 years.
-The oldest living fish species is the Greenland Shark, with an estimated lifespan of over 400 years, the greatest of any vertebrate.
+The study of fish tells us that, despite occupying some of the harshest environments on the planet, fish have incredible longevity and many species can live for more than 100 years.
+The oldest living fish species is the Greenland Shark, with an estimated lifespan of over 400 years – the greatest of any vertebrate.

 12. There Are More Than 35 Species of Genetically Modified Fish

 At the time of writing, commercial food suppliers are genetically modifying fish, including Trout, Catfish, Tilapia, Striped Bass, Flounder, and Salmon to create giant species less prone to disease, bring more food to market and produce bigger profits.